Project at a Glance

 Report Published December 1997:

-Title: Alternative to perchloroethylene-based garment care: assessing the viability of professional wet cleaning.
+Title: Alternatives to perchloroethylene-based garment care: assessing the viability of professional wet cleaning.

 Principal Investigator / Author(s): Gottlieb, Robert